Milan Area Fire Dept.

 Is the fire department always staffed?

-We are staffed with a minimum of two firefighters on Monday-Friday between 7am-5pm.
+We are staffed with a minimum of two firefighters daily between 7am-5pm.
 Outside of those hours, we operate as a paid-on-call department.
 This means all personnel carry a pager and respond when available to the station when there is an emergency.

 What if my carbon monoxide detector goes off?